 Average length: 30-120 minutes | How often is it released?
 1/2 times a week | Why should you listen?
 In-depth investigations on a variety of topics

-If you've ever read The Guardian's Long Read features, you'll know you need to carve out a lot of time to sit down and be able to make a dent in them.
-Luckily The Guardian now records some of them too so you can listen to them on your commute and fit in even more in-depth pieces.
+If you've ever read The Guardian's Long Read articles, you know you need to set aside a lot of time to sit down with them to really be able to digest them.
+Luckily, The Guardian now records some of them, too, so you can listen to them on your commute and explore even more in-depth stories.

-Topics covered by the Audio Long Reads vary from the history of Indian restaurants in the UK to political topics from across the globe.
-You can get some amazingly varied topics from subscribing to Audio Long Reads and we'd recommend checking it out to see if anything takes your fancy.
+Stories covered by The Guardian’s Long Reads range in topics from the history of Indian restaurants in the UK to political themes from around the world.
+You can get some extremely diverse topics by subscribing to Guardian Long Reads, and we'd advise checking it out to see if anything piques your interest.

 Average length: 90 minutes | How often is it released?
 Once a week | Why should you listen?
 Motivation to get off the sofa for a run

-Plan to start running soon?
-Marathon Talk may be the show that will persuade you to get up and out for a jog.
-It's the UK's number-one running podcast and is listened to all over the world by people trying to start out running for the very first time as well as jogging veterans.
+Have you decided that now is the time to start running?
+Marathon Talk may just be the podcast that will convince you to get up and out for a run.
+It's the UK's number-one running show and is listened to all over the globe by people trying to motivate themselves to start running for the very first time as well as running experts.

-There's currently around 700 hours of Marathon Talk episodes out there, so if you plan to start running a lot you'll have lots of material to get you motivated and out the front door.
+There's currently around 700 hours of Marathon Talk shows out there, so if you anticipate that you’re going to start running a lot you'll have plenty of material to get you motivated and out the door.

 Average length: 10-20 minutes | How often is it released?
 Once every two weeks | Why should you listen?
 Interesting facts about the English language

-Ever wondered if we can resurrect languages that have entirely died out?
-That's one of the topics The Allusionist covers, but this show also dives into the intricacies of the English language that you've never noticed.
+Do you ever catch yourself contemplating complex ideas like if it’s possible to resurrect languages that have completely died out?
+That's just one of the subjects The Allusionist covers, but this show also delves into the intricate minutiae of the English language that you've never even imagined.

-Designed to be short little bursts of information about the way we write and talk to each other, The Allusionist is a great listen for anyone with a passing interest in the way languages have developed and continue to change at great pace.
+Designed to be short little bursts of knowledge about the way we write and speak to each other, The Allusionist is an indispensable listen for anyone with even a passing interest in the way languages have evolved and continue to change at a rapid pace.